Internet Addiction And Media Issues

 I was talking with a young person the other day who was telling me about a problem she was having with one of her friends.
 After listening to her story...
 Read More

-Your call today will be answered by one of our paid sponsors.
+Your call today will be answered by American Addiction Centers (AAC) or by one of our paid sponsors.

 Additionally, MentalHelp.net hosts a comprehensive Addiction Treatment Directory so that you can view and contact any treatment facility directly within the U.S., whether they are sponsors or not.